Blendify/blender-manual/blender_docs/manual/compositing/types/input/track_position.rst

    Track Position Node.

-The *Track Position node* is used to return information about a tracking marker to the compositor.
+The *Track Position node* is used to return information about a tracking marker to the Compositor.

 Inputs